-Join Spice Kitchen Incubator in partnership with the Salt Lake Film Society for a free screening of Soufra.
+Join Spice Kitchen Incubator in partnership with the Utah Film Center for a free screening of Soufra.

 Soufra follows the unlikely and wildly inspirational story of intrepid social entrepreneur, Mariam Shaar – a generational refugee who has spent her entire life in the Burj El Barajneh refugee camp just south of Beirut, Lebanon.
 The film follows Mariam as she sets out against all odds to change her fate by launching a successful catering company, “Soufra,” and then expand it into a food truck business with a diverse team of fellow refugee woman who now share this camp as their home.

 Post-film panel discussion with Spice Kitchen Incubator organized by the International Rescue Committee in Salt Lake City.

 Thursday, October 11, 2018

 73 min | 2017 | USA/Lebanon | Not Rated